Workplace turbulence: Future workplace rights take flight

 In this case, the business had a nominal expiry date approaching for an enterprise bargaining agreement that would, entitle its employees to engage in enterprise bargaining, protection action ballots and industrial action.
 The decision was found to have been substantively made because of this consideration at hearing, on the evidence.

 The legislative backdrop to the case underscores how the regime operates.
-In a nutshell, the General Protections provisions provide that where an employee can outline circumstances of adverse action – which includes termination for a prohibited reason – the onus then moves to the employer to prove a negative. is the employer must prove that the decision leading to the alleged adverse action was not made for substantive reasons that include the exercise or possible exercise of workplace rights.
+In a nutshell, the General Protections provisions provide that where an employee can outline circumstances of adverse action – which includes termination for a prohibited reason – the onus then moves to the employer to prove a negative.
+The employer must prove that the decision leading to the alleged adverse action was not made for substantive reasons that include the exercise or possible exercise of workplace rights.

 Employers should ‘air’ on the side of caution